jbwallace123/ecephys_spike_sorting/README.md

 **sglx_multi_run_pipeline.py**
 Meant to process multiple SpikeGLX runs, especially with multiple probes.
 The threshold for kilosort and the refractory period for the quality metrics are set per probe by specifying a brain region parameter for each probe.
 A first pass through all the probes in a run generates json parameters files for CatGt and sorting+post processing, and a second loop actually calls the processing.
 Finally runs TPrime.
 See comments in the script file for parameter details.

+This is also the code to run to process a *raw* file from CatGT --> post-processing QC metrics.

 **sglx_filelist_pipeline.py**
-Meant for running sorting/postprocessing modules on collections of preprocessed data, independent of the standard SpikeGLX run structure.
+Meant for running sorting/postprocessing modules on collections of *preprocessed data*, independent of the standard SpikeGLX run structure.

 For either script, edit to set the destination for the json_files, and the location of the input run files.
 Edit the list of modules to include those you want to run.
 For the full pipeline script, you also need to set the CatGT and TPrime parameters.